lewagon/dotfiles/04-Front-End/08-Templating/02-Recipe-book/README.md

 ### Add the recipe to the favourites list

+For this, let's create a function `addRecipeToFavourites` as the `callback` function of each bookmark's event listener.

 Once clicked, we need to retrieve all the elements of a recipe (its `idMeal`, `strMeal`, `strMealThumb`) before we store it in the `favourites` variable.

-For this, let's create a function `addRecipeToFavourites` as the `callback` function of each bookmark's event listener.

-We will need to pass the recipe to this function, so we can access the data we need to display it.
+We will need to pass the recipe as a parameter of this function, so we can access the data we need to display it.
 From the `event` you can reconstruct the recipe object:

 ```js
 const newRecipeToAdd = { idMeal: ..., strMeal: ..., strMealThumb: ... };